 It depends.
 If the units are Local Action Units ("LAUs"), they are added to the SHI when DHCD receives and approves an application jointly signed and submitted by the Chairs of the Affordable Housing Trust and Select Board.
-Examples of LAUs include two units as part of the Special Permit for Harbor Classic Homes, Habitat for Humanity at 32 Carter Street, and units built under Lancaster's new Inclusionary Zoning bylaw.
+Examples of LAUs include two units as part of the Special Permit issued for Harbor Classic Homes (Route 70/Lunenburg Road), a local Habitat for Humanity project (Carter Street), and units built under Lancaster's new Inclusionary Zoning bylaw (including a re-development on Main Street).
 If the units are part of a Chapter 40B development, they are added to the SHI when DHCD receives and approves a copy of the Comprehensive Permit issued by the Zoning Board of Appeals.
 Examples of 40B units include the SHI units at Blue Heron Pond and Lancaster Woods.
-Can affordable units be removed from SHI?